katcipis/spyglass/README.md

 used for testing.
 The experience for moving across projects were more smooth than previous projects I worked where you ended up having to read a lot of docs just to understand how to run basic things like tests.

+## Time Sensitive Tests

+It is hard to avoid flaky tests when dealing with time, but I had some positive experiences in the past when working with confidence intervals.
+Also worked with mocking time in main loops (NodeJS), it can work well but sometimes it gets out of hand and also results on flaky tests.

+It could be a broken approach to mocking time, side effects of mocking persisted across tests because other third party modules also depended on time (NodeJS main loop itself included).

+One alternative to messing around with global/default time facilities is to inject some sort of timer through the API.
+That alternative is safer and deterministic but always made me feel bad because the API gets more complex and clumsy, beyond the test itself I never seem a client of an API interested on passing its own timer, so it imposes complexity on the caller that doesn't seem desirable.

+Anyway I don't feel like I have a definitive answer for this, but in this case I'm going with "no time mocking".
+The intervals used are quite big, the idea is to catch big regressions in the time sensitive logic, some bugs can still slip through.

+This is not the same as tests that required some sort of synchronization but instead an sleep was added and "it just works", I really hate that kind of stuff.